 Multi-Agent Architecture of the Rakuten Case Study

-This increase in capacity shifts the boundaries of what is economically viable to develop.
-Projects that were previously considered "too resource-intensive" suddenly become feasible.
+This jump in capacity moves the boundary of what is economically viable to build.
+Projects once written off as "too resource-intensive" suddenly become feasible.

 The Economics of Acceleration

-The economic logic of software projects (TCO/ROI) is undergoing a paradigm shift.
-Productivity is driven by three multipliers:
+The economics of software projects (TCO/ROI) are undergoing a paradigm shift.
+Productivity is now driven by three multipliers:

 Agent Capabilities

-The more powerful the deployed models and agents, the more tasks can be delegated.
+The more capable the models and agents in use, the more tasks can be delegated.

 Orchestration Efficiency

-How well can teams coordinate agents, decompose tasks, and validate results?
+How well can teams coordinate agents, break down tasks, and validate results?

 Cumulative Experience

-Documented skills, optimised prompts, and proven workflows continuously increase effectiveness.
+Documented skills, refined prompts, and proven workflows steadily raise effectiveness over time.

 New Value Creation: 27% Newly Accessible Tasks

-Around 27% of AI-assisted work is spent on tasks that would never have been tackled without AI.
-The backlog is transforming from a list of unfulfilled wishes into an active value driver:
+Around 27% of AI-assisted work goes into tasks that would never have been tackled without AI.
+The backlog is turning from a list of unfulfilled wishes into an active value driver:

 - "Papercuts" (minor bugs) become economically addressable